brandongregory/dndhelp/src/5e-character-creation/class-playstyles.md

 - [Colonel Mustang from _Full Metal Alchemist: Brotherhood_](https://www.youtube.com/watch?v=2-81rNhEwIY) - Few characters on this show match the destructive potential of Colonel Mustang.
 He may be a bit of a one-trick pony, but it's a terribly effective trick.
 - [Elsa from _Frozen_](https://youtu.be/oCrMLqGaRow?t=5) - Another elemental mage (although Sorcerers aren't limited to one element), Elsa has one power that she uses to many effects.
-- [Natsu from _Fairy Tail_](https://www.youtube.com/watch?v=eQo-jGm2L6Q) - Probably the most perfect example of a Draconic Soul Sorcerer.
+- [Natsu from _Fairy Tail_](https://www.youtube.com/watch?v=eQo-jGm2L6Q) - Probably the most perfect example of a Draconic Bloodline Sorcerer.
 Pretty much every "Wizard" in Fairy Tail is a Charisma caster of some sort.
 - [Lulu from _Final Fantasy X_](/dnd-in-pop-culture/final-fantasy/ff10-lulu/) - Lulu is all about destroying enemies with powerful attack spells, and that's a great fit for the Sorcerer class.